 - Longevity: Ideally, the recommender should have known you for a significant period and worked with you closely to accurately evaluate your abilities and growth.

-Guiding Your Recommender
+How to Guide Your Recommender

 To ensure that your recommender produces a compelling and effective letter, it is essential to guide them adequately.